How to perform a watt max test

 Watt max testing is a fast and accurate way to evaluate your training.
-I normally recommend serious riders to do a couple of these tests through the season.
+I usually recommend serious riders to do a couple of these tests through the season.

 Why you should do a watt max test

-Secondly, it is possible to use the test results to modify your training program.
-This could be done either through optimizing your power outputs in the intervals or maybe a test will show that you need a recovery week.
+Secondly, it is possible to use the test results to modify your training plan.
 The optimal situation is to evaluate the test results with your cycling coach.

 Watt max test